CountablyInfinite/oscp_cheatsheet/readme.md

 # OSCP Cheatsheet

 The following collection is a wild (but structured) selection of commands, snippets, links, exploits, tools, lists and techniques I personally tested and used on my journey to becoming an OSCP.
-I will extend and update it from time to time, so let's see where this is going.
+I will extend, restructure and update it from time to time, so let's see where this is going.

+**THIS IS WORK IN PROGRESS**
-All of the commands are also available in a - more structured - cherry tree file.
+Once finished, all of the commands will also be available in a - more structured - cherry tree file.

 ## Disclaimer
 This cheatsheet is definitely not "complete".
 I am sure i forgot to write down hundreds of essential commands, use most of them in the wrong way with unnessecary flags and you'll  probably soon ask yourself how i've even made it through the exam.
-Also you might think a certain tool should be in another phase of the attack (e.g certain nmap vulnerabitly scripts should be in Exploitation).
-That's okay, imho the edges become very blurred with some tools.
+Also you might think a certain tool used should be in another phase of the attack (e.g certain nmap vulnerabitly scripts should be in Exploitation).
+That's okay, imho the edges between different stages of a penetration test are very blurry.
 Feel free to issue a PR if you want to help to improve the list.
-**Use for educational pruposes only!**
+**Use for educational purposes only!**

 ***